 The number of top Vietnamese CEOs that signed WildAid’s pledge never to buy, use or sell rhino horn.

 Wholesale rhino horn prices in Vietnam and China declined by half between 2013 and 2015.

 Making an impact

-Working with influential public figures in Vietnam and China, and in partnership with African Wildlife Foundation, we are raising public awareness about the realities of rhino horn.
+Working with influential public figures in Vietnam and China, and in partnership with the African Wildlife Foundation, we are raising public awareness about the realities of rhino horn.
 Our 2016 survey in Vietnam found a 67% decline from 2014 in the number of people who believe that rhino horn has medicinal effects.

 Knowledge that rhino horn is composed of substances found in hair and fingernails increased drastically by 258% from 19% in 2014 to 68% in 2016.
 Over half of the respondents said they’d heard rhino protection messages in the past year and 99% agree that the messages are useful and discourage people from purchasing rhino horn.